 Please note: Individual Project tool campaigns cannot be deleted once they've been created without deleting the entire Project.
 If you delete a Project, you will delete all campaigns set up.

 Keep in mind that you don’t need to set up every Project tool.
 You can create a Project to just run a single tool, like Site Audit or Position Tracking.
 Once a Project is created, you can return to it in the Project dashboard and set up a new tool at any given time.

 You may see a discrepancy between the numbers shown in the preview metric on the Project dashboard and in the Project tool’s interface.
 This is because the widgets in the dashboard do not reflect any filters that are applied within a tool, while the metrics in a tool (such as visibility % in Position Tracking or Organic Sessions in Organic Traffic Insights) are influenced by filters applied within the tool.

 To quickly check your project limits, hit the “Limits” button and you’ll see how many limits you have remaining.

-The number of projects that you are allowed to have at once depends solely on the type of subscription you have with SEMrush.
-Each subscription level (PRO, GURU, and BUSINESS) has its own project limits which you can find listed on our Prices page.
 To add limits to your account, go to your subscription info page in the profile menu and request the limits you want.
 One of our Account Executives will get back to you shortly with more information.

 Configuring each project tool usually takes a few minutes to set up desired parameters and settings.
 For a step-by-step walkthrough on how to configure each tool, read the configuring chapters of the user manuals below.
 Or, find each tool's category in the menu to the left for more information.